XeivUPC/PlatformGame/README.md

 - **Climb**: Player attaches to ladders to go up or down to a different level.

 ### 🤖 Gameplay Elements
-- **Basic Enemy AI**: Enemies react and follow basic patterns to challenge players.
+- **Advance Enemy AI**: Enemies react and follow custom patterns to challenge players.
 - **Checkpoints**: Progress-saving points for a balanced challenge.
 - **Moving Platforms**: Adds dynamic movement and platforming complexity.
 - **Breakable Objects**: Smashable objects that reveal treasures or pathways.